Oscar-oy/Python_course/README.md

 # Python_course
-Those are my solutions to a Udemy's python course
+Those are my solutions to an Udemy's python course